- Things to Know

 What causes dementia?

-Dementia is a broad term which covers many different conditions, including Alzheimer's disease, vascular dementia, frontotemporal dementia, and other disorders.
+Dementia is a broad term that covers many different conditions, including Alzheimer's disease, vascular dementia, frontotemporal dementia, and other disorders.

-- Possible symptoms or signs of dementia include:
+Possible symptoms or signs of dementia include the following:

-- Problems with speaking including difficulty completing sentences or finding the right word to say
+- Problems with speaking include difficulty completing sentences or finding the right word to say

 - Performing household chores